 Holidays booked and worried about the Coronavirus?
 This guide might help.

-What started as an epidemic in one Chinese province, Coronavirus (or COVID-19), has unfortunately spread to many countries now, including our own.
-Many people still believe we should keep travelling to non-affected areas, as we can catch it at home as well as abroad.
+Coronavirus, COVID-19, is now a global pandemic Many people still believe we should keep travelling to non-affected areas, as we can catch it at home as well as abroad.
 In fact some countries have not recorded any cases yet.
 This website is a handy source to have, it shows you the number of cases in each country.
 I have also compiled a list of the latest travel updates from Ireland, with travel advice from the Department of Foreign Affairs as well as updates from various travel restrictions that are in place.

 However, for many people, especially the elderly or those with ill-health, travelling at this time can still be a bit daunting.
 I have received numerous emails and messages from people who have holidays or flights booked asking should they travel, and are there any additional precautions they should take.
 I should point out that while I like to think I am a Travel Expert, I am not a medical expert, nor have I any idea how likely or unlikely that Coronavirus will spread to more countries.

 I have answered your questions below to the best of my knowledge, but bear in mind that my answers may not be correct in all cases.
 It is imperative that you consult your airline, travel agent and insurance company to find out the impact of your own individual case.
 Many cruise lines have changed their cancellation and change fee policies, however most airlines have only waived change fees for new bookings only.

 I will update this post as soon as I receive any further information, but in the meantime, I have compiled this guide on what to do if you have booked a holiday and are worried about the Coronavirus.